UW-GDA/uruguay_droughts/README.md

 ## Future directions:

 * Apply this analysis to other models also recommended by Bazzanella et al. (4).
+* Look for spatial trends.

 ## References